-"Spring yellows" in coast redwood, growing next to a naturally regenerated radiata pine at Ashley Forest, can be seen in the picture above.
+"Spring yellows" in coast redwood growing next to a naturally regenerated radiata pine at Ashley Forest (above).
 The colour difference between the species is thought to be due to their different types of mycorrhizas, with redwood struggling to take up nitrogen in early spring when nitrogen mineralisation rates are low because the soil is still cold.
 This may also account for differences between green redwood trees on northern faces and yellower trees on southern faces.
-While EM species may be better able to access nitrogen and phosphorus than AM species, the opposite seems to be true for the cations calcium and magnesium.
-In the study mentioned above, while C. lusitanica contained lower concentrations of nitrogen and phosphorus than radiata pine in the absence of fertiliser, on average it had much greater concentrations of calcium and magnesium.
-Magnesium is frequently deficient for radiata pine in New Zealand soils, but magnesium fertiliser application is often ineffective in correcting the deficiency, possibly due to high potassium concentrations which can disrupt magnesium uptake and translocation.
+While EM species may be better able to access nitrogen and phosphorus than AM species, the opposite seems to be true for the cations potassium, calcium and magnesium.
+In the study mentioned above, while C. lusitanica contained lower concentrations of nitrogen and phosphorus than radiata pine in the absence of fertiliser, on average it had much greater cation concentrations, especially of calcium and magnesium.
+Magnesium is frequently deficient for radiata pine in New Zealand soils, but magnesium fertiliser application is often ineffective in correcting the deficiency.
 There may be situations where EM species are severely magnesium deficient, but where AM species like redwood are capable of satisfactory growth and are unaffected by magnesium deficiency.
-Are there nutritional benefits from growing AM and EM species in mixtures?
-A possibility that remains to be explored is the potential of growing EM and AM species in mixtures for improving nutrient availability.
-Improved growth and nitrogen nutrition of AM species of Araucaria (in Australia), Fraxinus (in North America) and Chamaecyparis and Cupressus (in New Zealand) has been observed when these species are planted next to pines, indicating EM species may enhance nitrogen uptake in AM species.
-Results from the Scion nationwide study provided further supporting evidence for this - foliar nitrogen, phosphorus and sulphur concentrations in C. Iusitanica were enhanced when growing next to radiata pine.
-No studies have yet shown improved nutrition of an EM species growing in the presence of an AM species.
-To explore the possibility further, two trials have been set up at Conway Hills (North Canterbury), where plantings of coast redwood and C. Iusitanica, as AM species, have been interplanted with either radiata pine or Douglas-fir (both EM species).
+Can growth of redwoods be enhanced by growing in mixture with an EM species?
+An intriguing possibility that remains to be explored is the potential of growing EM and AM species in mixtures for improving nutrient availability to the AM species.
+Improved growth and nitrogen nutrition of AM species of Araucaria (in Australia), Fraxinus (in North America) and Chamaecyparis and Cupressus (in New Zealand) has been observed when these species are planted next to pines, indicating that EM species may enhance nitrogen uptake in AM species.
+Results from the Scion nationwide study provided further supporting evidence for this - foliar nitrogen, phosphorus and sulphur concentrations in C. lusitanica were enhanced when growing next to radiata pine.
+To explore the possibility further, two trials have been set up at Conway Hills, where plantings of coast redwood, as an AM species, have been interplanted with either radiata pine or Douglasfir (both EM species), or C. lusitanica (as a control AM species).
 This work is being undertaken in the Scion 'Protecting and Enhancing the Environment through Forestry' programme funded by FRST and partly by Future Forest Research.